xdomes/smlmor/README.txt

 Adjust the build path for gwt-user.jar so it points to the actual library in your system.
 This should resolve any pending symbols for a successful compilation.

-Running SmlMor from within Eclipse:  Right-click smlmor.launch and select Run As -> smlmor Similar procedure to debug.
+Running SmlMor from within Eclipse:
+  Edit smlmor.launch to adjust any GWT related library so it points to the correct location in your system.
+(Search for gwt-*.jar to quickly determine which parts require adjusment) Then right-click smlmor.launch and select Run As -> smlmor Select Debug As -> smlmor for debugginSimilar procedure to debug.